tseidl/Website/content/authors/admin/_index.md

 If you are here for a list of my publications or working papers, or the accompanying appendices or replication materials, you can find them [here](/publications).
 If you just want to throw a quick glance at my CV, you only have to click [here](files/CV_Seidl.pdf).

-Also and by all means, feel free to follow me on [Twitter](https://twitter.com/Timo_Seidl), check out my [Google Scholar](https://scholar.google.com/citations?user=0sdYB3AAAAAJ&hl=de) profile, or drop me an email at <timo.seidl@eui.eu>!
+Feel free to follow me on [Twitter](https://twitter.com/Timo_Seidl), check out my [Google Scholar](https://scholar.google.com/citations?user=0sdYB3AAAAAJ&hl=de) profile, or drop me an email at <timo.seidl@eui.eu>!

-The hardest part of any academic self-portrait is of course to offer a credible story of what one does besides thinking about politics and the like.
-Bismarck once quipped that his passions resemble the trout in his pond: one eats up the other until there remains only one fat old trout.
-Thus his passionate love for politics has devoured all his other passions.
-To make sure it won't come to that, I am careful to carve out some protected spaces for the smaller trouts: the passion for the mountains, vegetarian food, the daily thinking stroll, and the occasional bar or board game evening.
+What do I do besides thinking about politics and the like?
+Well, Bismarck once quipped that his passions resemble the trout in his pond: one eats up the other until all that remains is one fat old trout.
+Thus has his passionate love for politics devoured all his other passions.
+To make sure it won't come to that, I am careful to carve out some protected spaces for the smaller trout in my pond: the passion for the mountains, vegetarian food, the daily thinking stroll, and the occasional bar or board game evening.

-More recently, I also made my first and still very clumsy steps in the art of aRt - the results of which you can check out [here](/aRt).